SohaT7/Bikeshire/README.md

 * The second part writes queries and visualizes data in a Vertex AI notebook, and makes use of BigQuery Client to send and receive messages from the BigQuery API.

 In sum total, the project answers the following questions from the data:
-* Top Starting Stations with number of users greater than 250000
-* Top End Stations with number of users greater than 250000
+* Top Starting and End Stations with number of users greater than 250000
-* Bottom Starting Stations with number of users less than 100
-* Bottom End Stations with number of users less than 100
+* Bottom Starting and End Stations with number of users less than 100
-* Top 10 Starting Stations
-* Top 10 End Stations
+* Top 10 Starting and End Stations
-* Bottom 10 Starting Stations
-* Bottom 30 End Stations
+* Bottom 10 Starting and Bottom 30 End Stations
 * Number of users for each Usertype (Customer or Subscriber) by years
 * Number of users with a specific Gender by years